The Predictive Index is a behavioral assessment designed to be an effective, simple and easy measurement of current and future employee work skills.

 The Predictive Index, or PI, can be applied to a number of human resource initiatives.
 From employee selection to executive on-boarding, succession planning, team-building, leadership development, and more.
 Using PI will increase a company’s understanding of employees, potential strengths and particular characteristics.
 With this information in hand, decisions can be made to help increase employee retention, engagement, productivity and efficiency.

-Predictive Index is a valid survey of behavior, but if those reading the results cannot interpret and take action, then PI fails.
+Predictive Index is a valid survey of behavior, but if those reading the results cannot interpret and take action, then PI does not work as intended.

-To take action on PI results, a company must understand what are the most important qualities of an employee.
+A company must understand what are the most important qualities of an employee.
 What factors are important for employee retention, employee development, and other HR objectives?
 PI will only cause more confusion without a plan and how to align PI results to the plan.
-For these reasons, a Predictive Index partner such as Staff One is required to purchase and implement PI.
+For these reasons, a Predictive Index partner such as Staff One HR is required to purchase and implement PI.

 The Predictive Index is not well-suited as an umbrella option for hiring at all levels.
 PI is most successful in career-focused workplaces.
 It excels at measuring candidates for supervisor, management and leadership positions.
 A job such as a cashier, requires only a few core strengths.
 PI is better suited for employers seeking to hire and promote for the long term.